Illinois will return more than $ 1 million of overpaid real estate tax to Trump

 You may be interested in: top New York news, stories of our immigrants and helpful tips about life in the Big Apple - read it all on ForumDaily New York

-Then, in November 2019, an anonymous employee filed a complaint with the Illinois Inspector General's Office - claiming that the agency's executive director, Mauro Glorioso, led the Trump reimbursement case.
+Then in November 2019, an anonymous employee filed a complaint with the Illinois Office of Inspector General alleging that the agency's chief executive, Mauro Glorioso, led the Trump recovery case.
 Glorioso made several small contributions to the campaign.
-Glorioso denied the allegations in a lawsuit he has since filed against the Chicago Sun-Times for disclosing information about the investigation.
+Glorioso denied those allegations in a lawsuit he has since filed against the Chicago Sun-Times for disclosing information about the investigation.

 The inspector general's investigation prompted Gov. J.B.
 Pritzker to fire Glorioso, replacing him with Michael O'Malley, a Cook County assistant attorney who worked in the attorney's office for real estate and anti-corruption.
 O'Malley said the Trump case will be postponed pending the completion of the inspector general's investigation.